-But how we feel about our appearance has taken a dive in the past year.
-In fact, a study commissioned by the House of Commons Committee found that more than half of U.K. adults actually felt "worse" about their body image.
+But how we feel about our appearance has taken a dive in the past few years.
+In fact, a 2021 study commissioned by the House of Commons Committee found that more than half of U.K. adults actually felt "worse" about their body image.

-So it’s unsurprising that, following in the footsteps of the "thigh gap" and "thighbrow" phenomena, the world of social media has come up with a new thing to fret about: hip dips.
-The "hip dip" trend has been slowly gathering steam in the past couple of years but has become even more of a fixation during the lockdown, with the hashtag #hipdips used more than 25k times on Instagram alone.
+So it’s unsurprising that, following in the footsteps of the "thigh gap" and "thighbrow" body trends, the world of social media has come up with a new body phenomena to fret about: hip dips.
+The "hip dip" trend has been gathering steam in the few years but has become even more of a physical fixation during the lockdown, with the hashtag #hipdips used more than 50,000 times on Instagram alone.

-We’re all for fixating on our lower halves in a good way, including building up a peachy behind with glute exercises (for which you’ll need one of our best resistance bands for women).
+We’re all for fixating on our lower halves in a good way, including building up that booty with glute exercises (our guide to the best resistance bands for women will help with that, BTW).
 But with the internet trying to make hip dips happen, all we really want to do is wiggle around to Shakira’s "Hips Don’t Lie."
-That aside, read on for all of the hippy, dippy truth.

 What are hip dips?

-Nope, hip dips aren't a viral TikTok dance, but a "colloquial term that is given to the inward depression—or curve—along the side of your body, just below the hip bone,” explains Dr. Rekha Tailor, medical director and founder of Health and Aesthetics.
-These indentations are also known as "violin hips" or, in scientific speak, "trochanteric depressions."
+Hip dips are the "colloquial term that is given to the inward depression—or curve—along the side of your body, just below the hip bone,” Dr. Rekha Tailor, the medical director and founder of Health and Aesthetics (opens in new tab), tells My Imperfect Life.
+These indentations are also known as "violin hips" or, in fancy scientific speak, "trochanteric depressions."

-Many are calling them the new "thigh gap," a circa-2011 obsession that has persisted for the past decade.
-"Interest in them has increased significantly in the last few months," adds Dr. Tailor, noting that Google searches doubled in lockdown.
+Many are calling them the new "thigh gap," a 2010s obsession that has persisted for the past decade.
+"Interest in [hip dips] has increased significantly in the last few months," adds Dr. Tailor, noting that Google searches doubled in lockdown.
 And that leads us to...

 What causes hip dips?

 In short, hip dips are caused by your genetics.
-Dr. Ross Perry, medical director of CosmedicsUK, comfortingly describes them as a "completely normal anatomical phenomenon."
+Dr. Ross Perry, the medical director of CosmedicsUK (opens in new tab), comfortingly describes them to us as a "completely normal anatomical phenomenon."
 He says: "They are caused when one's hip bone is located higher than his or her femur, causing fat and muscle to cave inward."

-Similarly, Dee Hammond-Blackburn, a personal trainer at OriGym, insists that they are totally natural—and completely down to how your bones were built: "The skeletal structure of an individual’s pelvis, the width of their hips, and their overall body fat and muscle distribution will all have an impact on how visible their hip dips are when viewed externally."
+Similarly, Dee Hammond-Blackburn, a personal trainer at OriGym (opens in new tab), insists that hip dips are totally natural—and completely down to how your bones were built, telling our writer: "The skeletal structure of an individual’s pelvis, the width of their hips, and their overall body fat and muscle distribution will all have an impact on how visible their hip dips are when viewed externally."
 That's pretty much the same for every single body part.